-SB23-035 passed the Senate Appropriations Committee and is now waiting to be heard on second reading in the senate.
+SB23-035 passed the senate and is on its way to the house for consideration.

 Sponsors: Sens.
 Bridges & Moreno, Rep. Herod

 SB23-055, Car Sharing Program Sales Use and Ownership Tax

 The Enterprise rental car company is the proponent behind SB 55.
 The bill is intended to level the playing field - from a tax collection and remittance standpoint - between traditional rental care companies and peer-to-peer car rental platforms like Turo, Get Around, and Drift.